 After the box surfaces are smoothed and sanded in preparation for finish coats.
 The Shaker boxes were traditionally finished with milk paint made from milk casein, tinted with earth pigments.
 Milk paint is incredibly durable, lasting 100s of years when used indoors.

-Shaker boxes showing their distinctive characteristic elongated “fingers”
+Shaker oval wooden box showing their distinctive characteristic elongated “fingers”

 The Shakers’ annual production of boxes in 1830 was 1,308.
 That increased yearly until their peak year of 1836, when they produced 3,650.
 There was an economic crisis in 1837.
 Also at this time inexpensive tin and glass containers were becoming available.
 In spite of these difficulties, Mount Lebanon improved its machinery and had its “golden age”, producing some 77,000 boxes between 1822 and 1865.
 However, after the American Civil War the production fell to only hundreds annually.